 The openSF framework is developed and runs on the Eclipse Rich Client Platform (RCP).
-The current version (3.9.3) of openSF uses Eclipse 2019-03 (4.11), for which the target platforms officially supported by the Eclipse project can be found in the Eclipse project plan page.
+The current version of openSF is based on Eclipse 2019-03 (4.11), for which the target platforms officially supported by the Eclipse project can be found in the Eclipse project plan page.